-- Kent Intermediate School and is involved in community service or activities in support of diversity and inclusion.
+- Involved in community service or activities in support of diversity and inclusion.

-- Students must be accepted to Grand Rapids Community College with a minimum grade point average of 2.0.
+- Must be accepted into Grand Rapids Community College with a minimum grade point average of 2.0.

 - The application must be accompanied by a high school transcript that must include six semesters with a cumulative GPA.